kaviara-14/kaviara-14/README.md

  ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

- - 😀 I was a STEP Intern at Google worked with Android TV team.
+ - 😀 I was a Software Developer Intern at Center for Aquatic Livelihood Jaljeevika worked with Web Development team.
  - 💻 I am a GDSC Lead at SKCT.
  - 👩‍🎓 An Undergrad student at Sri Krishna College Of Technology pursuing B.Tech Information Technology.
  - 📌 I have enormous interest in Web Develpoment and Android Development.